RoxySash/Article-Preview-Component-FM/README.md

 - Mobile-first workflow
 - Vanilla JS

 I went ahead and did the html structure then added some css working my way through from top to bottom.
+Then I worked on my JS section for the button click element.
+My thought process was that I could make the click element the share image however it may be better to put the onclick event on the whole button.
+In my future projects I will do these faster I have improved alot and I want to do many more challenges like this.

 ### What I learned